An introduction to Norway's domestic airlines, including everything you need to know about getting around Norway quickly and easily in the air.

 Domestic airports in Norway

-Although most international travellers will only look towards the (relatively) big airports in Oslo, Bergen, Trondheim, and Stavanger, Norway is littered with small airports.
+Most international travellers will only look towards the (relatively) big airports in Oslo, Bergen, Trondheim, and Stavanger.
+But Norway is littered with small airports.

 Hubs for this network include Bergen (for west coast airports), Trondheim (for central Norway), Bodø (for Lofoten) and Tromsø (for Troms and Finnmark).